 - ✓

-Segment-level breakdowns by user cohort, platform, or geography
+Segment-level breakdowns by cohort, platform, or geography

 Bias Correction Rules

-Apply per-user volume caps to prevent power-user dominance
+Cap per-user contribution to break power-user dominance

 Weight interview insights by recency and participant diversity